fhunleth/embedded-elixir/content/post/2017-12-01-windows-support.md

 The second major approach is to run Nerves "natively" on Windows the same way its run on Mac.
 Since Windows is not a Unix OS, there are some extra catches.

+1. Paths:
-1. Paths:  The modules which setup the cross-compiler have to be modified to support Windows-style paths
+   The modules which setup the cross-compiler have to be modified to support Windows-style paths
-1. Symbolic links:  Windows has progressiviely addes symbolic links over the last several versions, but they still operate differently than their Unix counter-parts.
+1. Symbolic links:
+   Windows has progressively adds symbolic links over the last several versions, but they still operate differently than their Unix counter-parts.
 The major sticking point is that Windows does not allow the creation of symbolic links to a location that does not exist.
 This causes huge issues when trying to unpack a nerves_system archive, as the symbolic links may occur before the files that they reference
-1. File Case Sensitivity:  The Linux kernel has files that differs only in case.
+1. File Case Sensitivity:
-This makes it hard to even upack on a Windows file system
+   The Linux kernel has files that differs only in case.
+This makes it hard to even unpack on a Windows file system
+1. Ecosystem:
-1. Ecosystem:  Many dependencies (accidentally??) require a unix environment to compile
+   Many dependencies (accidentally??) require a unix environment to compile

-## Installation
+# Installation

-### WSL
+## WSL

 If you are running Windows 10 Creator's Update, then the choice is easy:  use WSL.
 Tim Mecklem has a great [video here](https://www.youtube.com/watch?v=rzV0qfhzzqc).

 Note:  To avoid pain, always run "git" from WSL.

-### Docker
+## Docker

 For previous version of Windows, Docker Toolbox works fairly well, and gives an environment close to WSL.
 The CROPS project has step-by-step